djcrizzlefish/AutoSegVal/README.md

 <b>./AutoSegVal.sh exampleCSV.csv</b>

 The script accepts a .csv file as the only command line argument.
 This .csv will contain the list of CDE networks that need to be scanned.
-It should be formatted as such.
-BUSINESSVLAN,RANGE,UNIQUEID.
 DO NOT INCLUDE HEADERS!!
 A sample .csv has been included in the repo.
 Please use the formatting in that file.

 Once the script is executed, you will be asked a couple of questions that effect the nMap scans and the file structure.
 After that, it is a waiting game.